n3rada/Rainbox/README.md

 ```
 python3 rainbox.py -c 4 -t hexa -a up -l 18 -w True
 ```
-* To increase your personal word list and searching for a specific key:
+* To increase your personal word list and searching for a specific key: <br/>

+*Here, the aim is to create a specific file where the created keys will be stored.<br/>
+Once the process has been stopped by the user, the tool will look for the presence of the key to be tested within the file. <br/>
+If it finds it, it will show you the line as well as generation statistics on this file.<br/>*

 ```
-python3 rainbox.py -tf <YouKey> -w
+python3 rainbox.py -tf BCE6-C5B8-547C-2FA3-57F4-9DB5-9DE7-F9 -w
 ```
 <p align="center">
   <img src="ressources/images/finded_in_wordlist.gif" alt="animated" />
 </p>

+As an example, the key was found at line 17.079.929 of the [wordlist](ressources/files/wordlists/hexa/HEXA-up-False-30-keys.txt).

+*Each launch will increase the size of the corresponding wordlist !*

 * If you want to test in how much time the generator can find your personal key:
 ```